 With a class of 20-30 pupils all with their own individual needs, it is very difficult for the teacher to engage with each individual in every lesson.
 This of course results in some students losing track in a lesson or struggling to grasp new topics having not mastered the previous one.

 However, when a student utilises ed-tech tools inside or outside of class, their time interacting with it is all their own.
 They can learn at their own rate as that session is dedicated to them and not multiple students at a time.

 12. Education apps enable collaboration between students.

-Technology can encourage collaboration with students in the same classroom, same school and even with other classrooms around the world.
+Technology encourages collaboration between students in the classroom, in thier city and even across the globe.